 Nestled on the Caribbean Coast of Costa Rica, Pacuare Reserve is a 2,000-acre reserve and science station dedicated to protecting the thousands of species that call its jungles, beaches, and coastal waters home.
 Pacuare is also an integral part of EPI’s 16-year history.

 EPI began in 2000, with just 61 Costa Rican students joining Co-founders Scott and Julie in the field for nightly turtle censuses at the Reserve.
 Like those first hatchlings the students protected, our partnership with Pacuare and its founder John Denham has only grown stronger in the years since that first course.

 In 2016, John Denham and the Endangered Wildlife Trust entrusted Pacuare to EPI, with the shared vision of protecting the Reserve in perpetuity.

-Our deep committment to local community engagement and passion for conservation led Denham to think of EPI when looking for Pacuare's next stewards, and we plan to honor his legacy by protecting this biodiversity hotspot, increasing educational activities, and launching the new John Denham Award for Community Engagement in Conservation.
+Our deep commitment to local community engagement and passion for conservation led Denham to think of EPI when looking for Pacuare's next stewards, and we plan to honor his legacy by protecting this biodiversity hotspot, increasing educational activities, and encouraging local community support and engagement in conservation.

 In our first two years as Pacuare's stewards: